 The Franz Liszt Academy of Music is at Liszt Ferenc tér 8.

 The Hungarian State Opera House (Budapest Opera House) is at Andrássy út 22.

 Where to stay in Budapest

-A member of the Library Hotel Collection, the new Aria Hotel Budapest is a boutique luxury hotel with a musical concept.
-With their Harmony Spa, year round rooftop High Note Sky Bar and central Pest location near Saint Stephen’s Basilica, the Aria Hotel Budapest is a fun and funky way to connect with the city.
+A member of the Library Hotel Collection, the Aria Hotel Budapest is a boutique luxury hotel with a musical concept.
+With their Harmony Spa, year round rooftop High Note Sky Bar and central Pest location near Saint Stephen’s Basilica, it’s a fun and funky place to stay in Budapest.

-For a splash of luxury read Splurgy Things to do in Budapest, Hungary.
+For other fun activities read Things to do in Budapest, Hungary.